Trump lawyer: 'The president cannot obstruct justice'

 "He has pled guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!"
 Trump wrote in his Saturday tweet — his first public comments about his former national security adviser after Michael Flynn pleaded guilty to lying to the FBI about speaking with Russian officials.

-The tweet caused an uproar in Washington because it implied Trump knew Flynn had committed a felony — lying to the FBI — when he told then-FBI director James Comey to go easy on Flynn the day after the firing.
+The tweet caused an uproar in Washington because it suggested Trump knew Flynn had committed a felony — lying to the FBI.
+Then-FBI director James Comey said earlier this year that the president told him to go easy on Flynn the day after the firing.
+Trump has denied telling Comey that.

 Interfering in the FBI's investigation could be construed as obstructing justice, potentially creating legal jeopardy for Trump, some experts argued.